robin-raymond/zax.io/composition.md

 }

 function final : ()() = {
-    value : B
+    value1 : B
-    value.a.foo = 1
+    value1.a.foo = 1
-    value.bar = 2
+    value1.bar = 2

-    // value is said to be upcasted to the `A` type, which is equivalent to
+    // value1 is said to be upcasted to the `A` type, which is equivalent to
-    // accessing the contained variable on the `B` type doSomething(value.a)
+    // accessing the contained variable on the `B` type doSomething(value1.a)

+    value2 : C
+    value2.a.foo = 1
+    value2.weight = 5.0

+    // value1 is said to be upcasted to the `A` type, which is equivalent to
+    // accessing the contained variable on the `C` type doSomething(value2.a)
 }
 ````